• Home

 Extra – Take Time to Soak It All In

 Not that this compares but I wanted to add this one in as it helps you to slow down on your trip.
 There are so many sights to in Paris that it can become all so overwhelming.
-And after you spend nine hours in the Louvre, you just want to relax and drink wine.
 So make sure that whatever you do, find a spot somewhere and grab a bottle of amazing grocery store wine (trust me, it will be amazing), a baguette and some cheese.
 Take it to a park, find some steps by the Seine or take it to grounds at the Eiffel tower at night and watch the spectacular light show (it happens every night at sunset until about 1 or 2 am every hour on the hour).
-We had the best time and we did this a few times during our trip.
-We stayed near Les Invalides and could easily walk to the Eiffel tower whenever we wanted to (or had time).
-It made us slow down and appreciate where we were and how awesome the sights are.
+We had the best time and it made us slow down and appreciate where we were and how awesome the sights are.

 Top 10 Things to See & Do Your First Time in Paris/Eiffel tower at night - So Much Better With Age